 The Agent Communication Protocol is what makes running both frameworks together a real architectural choice rather than a duct-tape job.

 ACP is a standard for how one piece of software talks to an AI agent.
 The agent runs in one process.
-Something else — an editor, a framework, an orchestrator — runs in another.
+Something else, an editor or a framework or an orchestrator, runs in another.
 ACP defines the message format between them, so the client can send work, watch progress, see which tools the agent is using, approve sensitive actions, and receive responses.
 Hermes adopted ACP early and can run as an ACP server any ACP-compatible client can drive.

 The “Hermes drives, OpenClaw contains” pattern